Nathan31973/Elvanto-Plus-Plus-Assets/README.md

 # Elvanto-Plus-Plus-Assets
 Elvanto Plus Plus Extended assets.
-(Community-driven) For the Template, look at Citipointe until a template has been made.
+(Community-driven) For the Template, look at default-config.xml